Gamelover7825/BRVM/README.md

 brvm
 ```
 6. Select the screen resolution you set in Termux-x11.
 The desktop will appear in a few seconds
+7. To install games, copy them to the C: drive within Wine and run them from their executables
-7. Every time you restart Termux, run the virtual machine using the 'brvm' command
+8. Every time you restart Termux, run the virtual machine using the 'brvm' command

-## Installation of Standalone versions
+## Installation/usage of latest Standalone version
-1. Copy the obb folder to Android/obb/*package_name*
+1. Copy the obb file to Android/obb/com.briarrose.vm
-2. Install the APK and wait until the cache is extracted
+2. Install the APK, wait until the virtual machine is set up
-3. If you use VirGL, check the following boxes:
+3. To use VirGL, check the following boxes:

    *Use new vtest protocol*